-We are pleased to announce that a special issue of Voluntas: International Journal of Voluntary and Nonprofit Organizations, the official journal of the International Society for Third-Sector Research (ISTR), will be dedicated to the theme of the 10th International ERNOP Conference.
-Scholars who will present their papers at the 2021 ERNOP conference in Dublin, in which we will focus on the role of philanthropy in building bridges in the aftermath of Covid-19, are invited to submit their full papers for the special issue.
+A special issue of Voluntas: International Journal of Voluntary and Nonprofit Organizations, the official journal of the International Society for Third-Sector Research (ISTR) will be dedicated to the theme of the 10th International ERNOP Conference: the role of philanthropy in building bridges in the aftermath of Covid-19.

 What is the role of philanthropy in bridging societal divides?

 A first stream of expected contributions will analyse the extent to which philanthropy can contribute to overcome populism, polarization and rising levels of inequality.
 How can philanthropy keep communities together by connecting religious groups, native and immigrant groups, the rich and poor?
 How can philanthropy contribute to address United Nations’ Sustainable Development Goals?
 How can philanthropy help alleviate the digital divide?
 As philanthropy is increasingly viewed from a critical perspective, we invite you to explore its responsibility to reduce polarization and/or inequality, highlight areas where philanthropy continues to sustain polarization and/or inequality and discuss consequences this may have in the future.